m1ngzii/CS33211/Assignment1/README.md

 # PRODUCER-CONSUMER ASSIGNMENT - OPERATING SYSTEMS

 # Overview
 My name is Adrion Thomas and in Assignment 1 of Operating Systems, we had to make a producer that produces a max of 2 items whilst an consumer consumes the items the producer outputs.
-This assignment utlizies shared memory between the two programs, in my case, we used semaphores to implement a critical section to ensure data consistency.
+This assignment utlizies shared memory between the two programs; In my case, we used semaphores to implement a critical section to ensure data consistency and prevent race conditions.

-The two programs are implemented in C++ and both use a shared header file (shared.hpp).
+Both programs are implemented in C++ and use a shared header file (shared.hpp).

 # How It Works
+In our header file, we have 3 semaphores : empty, full, and a mutex.
+Empty and full are used for buffer access to the producer and consumer, while the mutex semaphore protects the critical section, ensuring one program is accessing the buffer.
+Each program iterates the producer-consumer interaction five times.

+**Producer**
+- Waits for a slot to be available in the buffer
+- Locks the critical section
+- Produces an item
+- Unlocks the critical section
+- Signals that a slot has been filled.

+**Consumer**
+- Waits until there is a filled slot
+- Locks critical section
+- Consumes an item
+- Unlocks the critical section
+- Signals that the slot is now empty

+# Example Output
+Produced.
+Consumed.
+Produced.
+Consumed.
+Produced.
+Consumed.
+Produced.
+Consumed.
+Produced.
+Consumed.

 # Compilation Instructions